ConfederacyOfGaia/Gaia/players-guide.md

 #### Vellan

 Vellans are a wild people, alabaster skinned with black hair and dark eyes.
-They are a nomadic and savage people, and their way of life has been relatively unaffected by the Age of the Great Dragons.
+Their way of life has been relatively unaffected by the Age of the Great Dragons.

 ***Ability Score Increase.*** One ASI must go into Constitution, and the other two can go wherever the player wants.